-As you might expect, you can also enable Reduce Motion from the Apple Watch companion app on your paired iPhone.
+As you might expect, you can also enable Reduce Motion from the companion app on your paired iPhone.
 Here’s how to do so:

 So what exactly does Reduce Motion aim to accomplish?
 Here’s the official word from Apple:

 As you can see, the Reduce Motion feature on the Apple Watch is somewhat different from the iPhone version of Reduce Motion.
-Since the Apple Watch Home screen features different sized app icons based on their location on screen, this had to be incorporated into the Reduce Motion setting as well.
+Since the Apple Watch Home Screen features different-sized app icons based on their location on the screen, this had to be incorporated into the Reduce Motion setting as well.
 Like the iPhone, though, Reduce Motion also eliminates the motion-based animation that occurs when launching or closing apps.
-Instead of the complex animation, users are treated to a simplistic fade in and fade out animation instead.
+Instead of the complex animation, users are treated to a simplistic fade-in and fade-out animation instead.

 Of course, there are tradeoffs to enabling the Reduce Motion option, and you’ll need to consider these tradeoffs before fully committing to the setting.

-Perhaps more importantly, though, enabling Reduce Motion means potentially less app icons on screen at once.
-Since all icons are the same size with Reduce Motion enabled, there’s less room to fit icons that would have normally fit on screen due to their small size on the outskirts of the interface.
+Perhaps more importantly, though, enabling Reduce Motion means potentially fewer app icons on the screen at once.
+Since all icons are the same size with Reduce Motion enabled, there’s less room to fit icons that would have normally fit on the screen due to their small size on the outskirts of the interface.

 Compare this image below:

-I’ve superimposed a Home screen with Reduce Motion disabled with a screenshot with Reduce Motion enabled.
-You can clearly see some app icons that don’t appear on the screen with Reduce Motion on, but do appear with it off.
-Notice the lack of the Slack, Yelp, Drafts, ESPN app, and others.
+I’ve superimposed a Home Screen with Reduce Motion disabled with a screenshot with Reduce Motion enabled.
+You can clearly see some app icons that don’t appear on the screen with Reduce Motion on but do appear with it off.
+Notice the lack of Slack, Yelp, Drafts, ESPN apps, and others.
 Since you can easily launch those apps with small app icons using a normal tap—as seen in our video above—there is a difference here that must be considered.